 While keeping yourself safe, you will at the same time start developing your mountain sense, instinctive recognition of risky conditions.

 ...but is not:

-AVY WISE CLINOPOLE IS NO SUBSTITUTE FOR FORMAL AVALANCHE TRAINING.
-Rather, it should be regarded as an invaluable companion after your first avalanche course.
+CLINOPOLES IS NO SUBSTITUTE FOR FORMAL AVALANCHE TRAINING.
+Rather, it is an invaluable companion after your first avalanche course.

-The frameworks utilized do NOT protect you from avalanches triggered above you; spontaneously, by someone else or by remote triggering by yourself.
+It does NOT protect you from avalanches released above you; spontaneously, by someone else, or through remote triggering by yourself.

 No avalanche decision framework can give you a 100% guarantee of avoiding self-triggered avalanches.